 Proposition A - Parks, Recreation and Sports Projects | $230 million

-Citywide Trails — Citywide trail expansions would include the completion of Heritage Trail, which is planned to be built along the greater Brushy Creek trail system.
+Citywide Trails — Citywide trail expansions will include the completion of Heritage Trail, which is planned to be built along the greater Brushy Creek trail system.
 Funds are also anticipated to be available for other priority segment(s).

 Play for All Upgrades — Play for All Park opened in 2012 with 51,000 square feet, and almost tripled in size with an expansion in 2017.
 The park has welcomed over 3 million visitors of all abilities from across the state since it opened, according to the Play for All Foundation.
 The City’s Parks and Recreation Department estimates that the park draws approximately 1,000 visitors per day.
-This project would include the replacing of equipment, resurfacing of the park and a minor expansion.
+This project will include the replacing of equipment, resurfacing of the park and a minor expansion.

-The Lawn at Brushy Creek — This project would include a park along Brushy Creek on the north side of Downtown Round Rock.
+The Lawn at Brushy Creek — This project will include a park along Brushy Creek on the north side of Downtown Round Rock.
 In addition to development of the park, the funding could be used for additional land acquisition and a bridge to connect users of the Brushy Creek Trail to Downtown.

 Clay Madsen Recreation Center Remodel — Constructed in 2000, the Clay Madsen Recreation Center is a 55,000-square-foot recreation facility.
-This remodel would include large-scale maintenance of the building’s infrastructure, including a locker room remodel, and expansions of the weight room, multipurpose rooms and gymnasium.
+This remodel will include large-scale maintenance of the building’s infrastructure, including a locker room remodel, and expansions of the weight room, multipurpose rooms and gymnasium.

 Sports Center Expansion — The Round Rock Sports Center opened in January 2014, and has since been the host of numerous sporting events including basketball, volleyball, table tennis, wrestling and many others.
-This project would add two full basketball courts, or four volleyball courts, with additional championship court seating, a secondary facility entrance and surface parking extension, with the intention of providing more court space for local club practices and drawing more events and sports tourism to Round Rock.
+This project will add two full basketball courts, or four volleyball courts, with additional championship court seating, a secondary facility entrance and surface parking extension, with the intention of providing more court space for local club practices and drawing more events and sports tourism to Round Rock.

 Old Settlers Park Active Amenities

 Old Settlers Park is the City’s largest park and hosts several youth and amateur sports leagues.
 The park’s 640 acres provides space for several recreational options such as disc golf, cricket, 20-field baseball complex, five-field softball complex, soccer facilities and more.
 It is also where Rock’N River and the Multipurpose Complex are located, and several of the City’s large special events are held.
-The bond package includes several proposed projects that could be completed by one contractor within the park:
+The bond package includes several projects that could be completed by one contractor within the park:

 Proposition B - Public Safety | $44 million

 Central Fire Station Relocation and Two New Fire Stations — Round Rock City Council approved architectural and engineering contracts May 12, 2022 to move forward with the design of a new Fire Station 1 located at 1730 E. Old Settlers Blvd.
-The new location would move operational personnel from the Central Fire Station located at 203 Commerce Blvd.
+The new location will move operational personnel from the Central Fire Station located at 203 Commerce Blvd.